Master's for Practicing Teachers

 Conditions for Program Dismissal

 Program dismissal will result if conditions for removal from probation are not adequately met.
+Program dismissal may also happen for violations of the university policy of academic integrity.

 Conditions for Readmission to the Program

-Students who have discontinued program course work for any reason - academic disqualification or personal reasons - must contact the Office of Graduate Admission to complete the readmission process.
+Students who have discontinued program coursework--for any reason (academic disqualification or personal reasons) -- must contact the Office of Graduate Admission to complete the readmission process.
 In addition, readmission to the program will occur when the following conditions have been met:

 Readmission may not be possible after violation(s) of the department's criteria for professional/ethical behavior, integrity, academic integrity, honesty, personal behavior, respect for others or violations of the Minnesota code of ethics for teachers.